-The Advance-K Program seeks to support highly qualified junior faculty with activities to promote development of a successful research career.
-In this year-long program, selected faculty (known as Scholars) will participate in bi-weekly sessions and engage in structured writing activities and surveys.
-By the conclusion of the program (October 2022), Scholars will have prepared and submitted an extramural CDA application.
+In this year-long program, selected faculty (known as Advance-K Scholars) will participate in biweekly sessions and engage in structured writing activities.
+Scholars are expected to submit an extramural CDA application by the end of the 12-month program period.